Who’s going to win the next Super Bowl? And will I be a millionaire after I bet on that team?

 Let’s look at what a New York Giants fan could win with a $10 bet on the Big Blue Wrecking Crew.
 Let’s say it’s just a month after the previous Super Bowl ends and the Giants have odds of +6600 to win the next one.

-The fan bets $10 on that exact thing happening at a Canadian online sportsbook, and then lets the season unfold without thinking too much about it.
+The fan bets $10 on that exact thing happening at a Canadian sportsbook, such as Unibet Canada or Bally Bet Canada.
+They then let the season unfold without thinking too much about it.
 If the Giants are destined to take home the Lombardi Trophy, then when all is said and done, the fan will be holding a winning bet slip.

 That $10 wager, at +6600 odds, would end up paying out $660.
 A $100 bet would win $6,600.